pschool-in/curriculum/content/grammar/new-topics/pronoun-2.md

 # Pronoun

 ## Objectives
-1. To be able to define pronoun
+1. To be able to define personal pronoun
 2. To be able to identify and use the pronouns in the text.

 ### Reading notes

-The words that are used to take the place of naming words (noun) or noun phrases are called as pronouns.
+The words that are used to take the place of naming words (noun) or noun phrases are called pronouns.

-For example: He, she , it, we, you, me, him, they, them, his, her etc.
+For example: He, she , it, we, you, me, him, they, them, his, her, etc.

 ## Personal Pronouns: